Homotopy theory of symmetric powers: Monoidal model categories

-H-monoidality was introduced by Batanin and Berger \cite[Definition 1.7]{BataninBerger:Homotopy}.
+In this section, we discuss the notion of h-monoidality and flatness of a monoidal model category $\C$.
+The notion of h-monoidality was introduced by Batanin and Berger \cite[Definition 1.7]{BataninBerger:Homotopy}.
 Essentially, h-monoidality ensures that category of modules over some monoid $R \in \C$ carries a model structure.
 This statement is referred to as the \emph{admissibility} of the monoid $R$.
 The admissibility of monoids is also guaranteed by the monoid axiom \cite[Theorem 4.1]{SchwedeShipley:Algebras}, which is a combination of two weak saturation properties, namely weak saturation by transfinite compositions and by pushouts.
 In this paper, we focus on admissibility conditions using pretty smallness and h-monoidality, which individually govern the homotopical behavior of transfinite compositions and of (certain) pushouts, respectively.
-Basic model categories are usually h-monoidal by Lemmas \ref{lemm--all.objects.cofibrant} and \ref{lemm--easy}.
+The standard basic model categories are h-monoidal (\refchap{examples}).
 On the other hand, h-monoidality is very robust since is stable under transfer and localization (\ref{prop--transfer.monoidal}\refit{transfer.i.monoidal}, \ref{prop--monoidal.localization}\refit{localization.i.monoidal}).
 We don't know a similar statement for the monoid axiom (without the detour via pretty smallness and h-monoidality).